SANdood/Ecobee/README.md

 --------------------------------
 This work repressents a significant overhaul of the aforemention prior implementation.
 Most notable of these include:
 * <b>Efficiency and Performance</b>
-  * A <i>significant</i> reduction in the amount of data collected from the Ecobee cloud servers.
+  * A <i>significant</i> reduction in the frequency and amount of data collected from the Ecobee cloud servers.
 Instead of requesting all the information for all of the thermostats each time the Ecobee API is polled, this implementation will:
-    * Do a lightweight "thermostatSummary" poll to determine which thermostat objects have changed since the last time data was retrieved from the API.
+    * Do a lightweight <code>"thermostatSummary"</code> poll to determine which thermostat objects have changed (and for which thermostats, if there are more than one) since the last time data was retrieved from the API.
 The only two objects of interest to this implementation are:
-      * thermostat: settings, programs, events, device
+    * <code>thermostat: settings, programs, events, <strike>devices</strike></code>
-      * runtime: runtime (temperature & status changes), equipmentStatus, weather
+      * <code>runtime: runtime (temperatures, humidity, etc.), equipmentStatus, remoteSensors, weather</code>
+       * The <code>remoteSensors</code> object is only requested if one or more sensors have been selected in the configuration (including showing thermostats as sensors)
-        * NOTE: the weather object does not change as frequently as the runtime object, so it specifically is requested less often than the rest of the objects represented by thermostatSummary(runtime) - (every 15 minutes).
+        * The <code>weather</code> object does not change as frequently as the runtime object, so it specifically is requested less often than the rest of the objects represented by thermostatSummary(runtime) - (every 15 minutes).
-    * Request only the data objects that have indicated changes, and only for the thermostats that have changed (in cases where multiple thermostats are being used);
+    * It will then call the Ecobee API to request only the data objects that have indicated changes, and only for the thermostats that have changed (in cases where multiple thermostats are being used);
+      * In particular, the <code>thermostat</code> object rarely changes, yet it can represent more than 6000 bytes of data for each thermostat.
+Not requesting this on every call makes a massive difference...

-  * A <i>significant</i> reduction in the amount of data sent from the (connect) SmartApp to the individual ecobee thermostat device(s):
+  * A <i>significant</i> reduction in the amount of data sent from the Ecobee (connect) SmartApp to the individual ecobee thermostat device(s):
     * Only data from the changed object(s) is sent.
-While this is likely to include some data elements that have not changed, it does significantly reduce the amount of work the device driver has to do for each update;
+While this is likely to include some individual data elements that have not changed, it does significantly reduce the amount of work the SmartApp and device driver has to do for each update;

-    * If debugLevel is set to 3 or lower, the "Last Poll" date and time is not sent; instead the thermostat devices' UI will show polling status as Succeeded/Incomplete/Failed.
+    * If debugLevel is set to 3 or lower in the SmartApp, the "Last Poll" date and time is not sent; instead the thermostat devices' UI will show polling status as Succeeded/Incomplete/Failed.
 Changing the debugLevel in the SmartApp will dynamically cause the child thermostat(s) to begin displaying date of last poll;

 * <b>User Interface Enhancements</b>
   * Thermostat devices